skillitzimberg/WhatsUpDoc/README.md

 The user can also search for a particular doctor by first and/or last name.

 ## Setup and Installation
-Fork the repository from [GitHub](https://github.com/skillitzimberg/WhatsUpDoc) Clone your forked repository.
+Fork the repository from [GitHub](https://github.com/skillitzimberg/WhatsUpDoc).
+Clone your forked repository.

-Once you have made sure you have installed all the necessary tools use your command line/terminal to move into the directory:
+Once you have made sure you have installed all the necessary tools use your command line/terminal to navigate into the directory:
 ```
 cd WhatsUpDoc/
 ```